 Inverter & Battery: Most garage door openers need an inverter to convert household AC power to DC.
 They have a battery backup system.

-How Garage Door Opener Works
+How Does Automatic Garage Door Work?

 Automatic Garage Door Opener: A door opener, or a remote control, is the main operator that works with the motor and supplies power to the entire system.
 This garage door opener is implemented in the garage ceiling and is operated by a wall button.
 When you press the button to open the door, the opener receives the signal from the dip switches and remote.
 It houses the motor, which generates the energy required to start the mechanism.